akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 * A category tree or a subcategory tree
 * ...

-**Conclusion:** each customer project has its own requirements and it is important to offer enough flexibility in your connector settings to allow each customer to import only the product information they need according to their own criteria.
+**Conclusion:** each customer project has its own requirements and it is important to offer enough flexibility in your App settings to allow each customer to import only the product information they need according to their own criteria.

 **What do you need to implement?**

-In the features of your connector configuration page, in order to be able to cover all of your customers' needs, you can choose to have one of the two filter systems.
+In the features of your App configuration page, in order to be able to cover all of your customers' needs, you can choose to have one of the two filter systems.
 Either a “simple” one for straightforward use cases or an “advanced” one for the most specific requirements.

 ### Products with variants